• Skip to primary navigation

 Assemble the Fish Pie and Bake

-• Carefully place pan onto a sheet pan (to catch any spills) and bake for 40 to 45 minutes until everything is cooked through and the mashed potatoes have a little golden brown colour.
+- Carefully place the pan onto a sheet pan (to catch any spills), then transfer to the preheated oven and bake for 40 to 45 minutes until everything is cooked through and the mashed potatoes have a little golden brown colour.

 Notes